grafana/grafana-plugin-repository/README.md

 Here's a few things you can do to help us review your plugin faster.

 - Validate your plugin release with [this plugin validator](https://grafana-plugins-web-vgmmyppaka-lz.a.run.app/)
+- Read the [Review Guidelines](http://docs.grafana.org/plugins/developing/plugin-review-guidelines/) before submitting your plugin.
+These guidelines determine if the plugin is ready to be published or not.
-- If needed, provide instructions on how to best test your plugin
+- If possible, for datasource plugins please provide a description on how to set up a simple test environment.
+A docker container or simple install script helps speed up the review process a lot.

 To submit a plugin for review:

 1. Fork this repository
 1. Add your plugin to `repo.json`
 1. Create a pull request

+> **Note:** Commercial plugins require a plugin subscription to be published.
+Commercial plugin subscriptions help us fund continued development of our open source platform and software.
+See the [terms](https://grafana.com/terms) for more details.

 ## Add a plugin to `repo.json`